Secured-Finance/stablecoin-sdk/README.md

 ```
 git clone https://github.com/liquity/dev.git liquity
 cd liquity
-yarn
+npm install
 ```

 ### Top-level scripts

-There are a number of scripts in the top-level package.json file to ease development, which you can run with yarn.
+There are a number of scripts in the top-level package.json file to ease development, which you can run with npm.

 #### Run all tests

 ```
-yarn test
+npm run test
 ```

 #### Deploy contracts to a testnet